Heart Disease and Stroke

 The Relationship Between Diabetes, Heart Disease and Stroke

 Did you know that T2D is linked to an increased risk of heart disease and stroke?
 In fact, adults with diabetes are twice as likely to have a heart attack or stroke than people without diabetes, even if their diabetes is well managed.
+Learn more about the connection below!

-And diabetes and heart disease put you at higher risk of complications if you get COVID-19.
+Diabetes and heart disease put you at higher risk of complications if you get COVID-19.
 There are basic steps anyone can take to reduce their risk of getting the virus.
 Stay vigilant.
 If you have diabetes and/or heart disease and get COVID-19, you might experience more severe symptoms or serious complications.

 Overall, there’s a lot you can do to reduce your risks of heart disease and stroke.